Facilities available at Yuma Quartermaster Depot State Historic Park.

-Storehouse exhibits include an Army Escort Wagon with mules, a section of the original plank road with a Model T car, a Steamboat Room displaying the history of steamboats along the Colorado River, and a display of antique wagons and farm vehicles.
+Storehouse exhibits include an Army Escort Wagon, a section of the original plank road with a Model T car, a Steamboat Room displaying the history of steamboats along the Colorado River, and a display of antique wagons and farm vehicles.

 The Commanding Officers Quarters is a historic house museum furnished to the period of when officers and their families resided there in the 1870s.

 The Corral House features exhibits on the Bureau of Reclamation’s Yuma Irrigation Project.
 Historic photos and displays chronicle the construction of Laguna Dam, the Yuma Main Canal, and the Colorado River Siphon.